 That means a lot of your Facebook friends likely don’t even remember what you do, or know many details about it.
 In other words: these relevant members of your personal network can’t become members of your professional one.
 And simply because they don’t know about it.

 To solve that, you need to be talking about your company.
-One way to do that is to participate in your company’s Employee Advocacy program.
+One way to do that is to participate in an Employee Advocacy program.
 For example, you can use content suggestions from your company to share the different things you’re working on that personal friends might be interested in.
 You can also share your company’s Facebook posts to your personal network.